 As usual, we’ve gone out and done the research to bring you the best knee braces available in the market now.

 The Ultra Flex knee sleeve is a stylish knee compression support ideal for reducing inflammation, soreness, post-exercise swelling and stiffness due to its muscular heating effect.
 I particularly like that it stays in place and offers 4-way stretch for all round protection.

 It comes with an anti-slip silicone wrap around for stable grip and compression, is made from non-latex neoprene for breathability and is comfortable enough to be worn on or off the race track.

-- Sports: Suitable for all sports activities that involve a great amount of stress on the joints like: running, basketball, soccer, football, golf, cycling, tennis, hiking, volleyball, skiing and much more
+- SPORTS: Suitable for all sports activities that involve a great amount of stress on the joints like: running, basketball, soccer, football, golf, cycling, tennis, hiking, volleyball, skiing and much more

 This brace will also offer pain relief in the after surgery recovery period and lessen the pain from runners and jumpers knee and mild arthritis.
 Most runners would agree that this is the best knee brace for running.

 - The grip is firm enough to not slide down.

 - Snug and fit without cutting off circulation.